-According to the U.S. Department of State 2015 Trafficking in Persons Report, Chinese-owned mines in Zambia exploit South and East Asian men.
-The U.S. Department of State also reports that children in Zambia may be forced by gangs to load copper onto trucks in the copper belt region.
+According to the U.S. Department of State 2015 Trafficking in Persons Report, Chinese-state owned mines in Zambia recruit and exploit Chinese and Indian men, some of whom are trafficked.
+212 Human Rights Watch (HRW) has also reported serious exploitation, including indicators of human trafficking, of adult Zambian workers in Chinese-state owned copper mines.
+Human Rights Watch documented that workers in Chinese-state owned copper mines face threats and retaliation for refusing dangerous work, lack of protective equipment, and exploitation of contract miners.
+213 The U.S. Department of State also reports that children in Zambia may be forced by gangs to load copper onto trucks in the copper belt region.
+214